 “Since when do we crave checking stuff off our list more than we crave actual connection with another person?”

-What Is True Friendship Considered As In Today’s World?
+What Do We Consider True Friendship In Today’s World?

 “How are you?”